Important Info for Class of 2027

 Does the College accept AP credit for a language?

 If you earned a 4 or 5 on an AP language test, the College will give credit toward one language course.
-Such students will then take one further course in that language to fulfill the language requirement.
+You will then need to take one further course in that language to fulfill the language requirement.
 Students with AP credit will also need to take the language placement exam to determine where they should best be placed for their remaining language course.
 Some language departments will also conduct an assessment interview on campus in addition to the placement exam.
 Please contact the individual language departments for further information.

 Language Placement Exams

-On the Dashboard, you will be able to provide information about your language skills and previous study so that we can assist you in making choices about your language study and provide you access to the appropriate placement tests.
+On the First-Year Dashboard, you will be able to provide information about your language skills and previous study so that we can assist you in making choices about your language study and provide you access to the appropriate placement tests.

 In what form is the placement exam given?